wongcheefah/mlzoomcamp_midterm/README.md

 # How to Replicate This Project

 To replicate this project and run the code on your own system, please follow the instructions below.
-These steps will guide you through the process of setting up the environment, cloning the repository, and running the model training and prediction service.
+These steps will guide you through the process of setting up the environment, cloning the repository, and running the model training and prediction service. _A [video](https://youtu.be/RqFJBDcS-v0) of the steps below is available on my YouTube channel._

 ### Prerequisites